Charlie Winston: US television

 On 17 September 2010, Winston headlined a global telecast for the international day of peace Peace One Day with Jude Law and Sharon Stone.

 On 10 November 2011, the track "She Went Quietly" was used over the ending of the mid-season finale of Grey's Anatomy (Season 8, Episode 9 "Dark Was The Night").

 VW Polo ad

 In 2008, his cover of The Spencer Davis Group song "I'm a Man" appeared on a television advertisement for Volkswagen Polo.
 The ad featured a dog miming the words to the track, and received over 750 complaints from the RSPCA and TV viewers.
 The ad was not banned, despite the complaints.

-Prank

-Winston was pranked by Rémi Gaillard at "Les Déferlantes" music Festival in south of France.

 Personal life

 Winston was born to parents Jeff and Julie Gleave.
 At an early age he moved to Bungay, Suffolk where his parents owned the King's Head Hotel.
-His older brother, Tom Baxter, and younger sister, Vashti Anna, are also musicians and all use their middle name as a stage surname.
-Winston currently lives in London.
+His elder brother, Tom Baxter, and younger sister, Vashti Anna, are also musicians and all use their middle name as a stage surname.
+Winston currently lives in the South of France on the French Riviera.